 Our people's local knowledge helps us better understand the markets in which we operate.
-The team comprises more than 160 investment and operating professionals, all with strong transactional track records and good connections on the ground.
+The team comprises more than 170 investment and operating professionals, all with strong transactional track records and good connections on the ground.

-Group Chief Executive
+Founder and Group Chief Executive

 In 2008, Mr. Naqvi and his family established the Aman Foundation, the largest private social sector enterprise in Pakistan, which supports sustainable development in healthcare, nutrition and education.

 Mr. Naqvi is a graduate of the London School of Economics and Political Science.

 Ahmed Badreldin is responsible for and oversees The Abraaj Group’s investments in the Middle East and North Africa.

 He joined the Abraaj Group in 2008 after eight years at Barclays Capital in London.

 Mr Badreldin graduated in Mechanical Engineering and Business Administration from the American University in Cairo and holds an MBA from Cranfield School of Management in the UK.

 He serves on a number of board director roles including Careem, Cleopatra Hospitals, Spinneys, Stanford Marine, Middlesex Dubai and Kudu.

 Ashish Dave is a Partner and Group Chief Financial Officer at The Abraaj Group.
 He is responsible for the Group’s Finance, Fund Administration, Tax, Corporate Affairs and Treasury functions.
 Mr. Dave is a member of the Firm’s Management Executive Committee.